ChrisKlug/web-dev-workshop/labs/lab16/lab16.md

 __Note:__ You need to add it to the "simple" one, that is used for testing the web, and not the one used to test the products service, as the products service does not use authentication at all.

-Inside the `ConfigureTestServices()` call, after the call to the `serviceConfig`, add a call to the nely added extension method
+Inside the `ConfigureTestServices()` call, after the call to the `serviceConfig`, add a call to the newly added extension method.

 ```csharp
 builder.ConfigureTestServices(services =>